If you are still looking for some natural home made remedies for common pet problems, here are our top seven.

 Things to stock at home:

-In order to be prepared in case your dog gets sick there are a few key items you should always, and probably already do, have a home: Baking soda, dishwashing liquid, hydrogen peroxide, and chamomile tea are a few items you may want to keep in your home for when you need a home remedy for your dog.
+In order to be prepared in case your dog gets sick there are a few key items you should always, and probably already do, have a home: Baking soda, dish washing liquid, hydrogen peroxide, coconut oil and chamomile tea are a few items you may want to keep in your home for when you need a home remedy for your dog.

 Remember to first talk to your vet about any unusual symptoms your dog has and whether these products are appropriate in your particular situation.
 Easing your pet's suffering, naturally, is right under your fingertips.